SeldonIO/seldon-core/docs-gb/kubernetes/service-meshes/traefik.md

 ---
-description: Learn how to integrate Seldon Core 2 with Traefik for service mesh and ingress management.
-This comprehensive guide covers service configuration, IngressRoute setup, middleware implementation, and REST/gRPC endpoint management for ML model deployment in Kubernetes environments.
+description: Learn how to integrate Seldon Core 2 with Traefik for service mesh and ingress management, including service configuration and middleware implementation.
 ---

 # Traefik